YOUR QUESTIONS ANSWERED

 Whilst the need to increase income per head in proportion to a shrinking membership is unavoidable, administrators will thankfully have the opportunity to raise the extra cash in different ways.
-The overriding considerations should be how to maximize the numbers - and how to keep them and new recruits coming.
+The overriding considerations should be how to maximize the numbers playing - and how to keep members and new recruits coming.
 The best and most approriate package of measures will vary from club to club.
 Here are a few ideas to put on the agenda for consideration:

 - For next year, offer a freeze on prices at pre-pandemic levels to all those who play a minimum number of games in the first three months after reopening.

 - Offer a 10% discount in membership and table fees to couples living in the same household.
 This should help, in particular, married couples for whom bridge fees take up a larger proportion of their pension.